Dr. King’s Personal Experience

 Begin Your Journey Toward Clear Eyesight

-If you have been thinking about laser eye surgery, take the first step toward freedom from glasses today and contact King LASIK by clicking here or by calling (877) 551-2020.
+If you have been thinking about laser eye surgery, take the first step toward freedom from glasses today and contact King LASIK, or by calling (877) 551-2020.
 During your personal consultation, Dr. King will perform a thorough evaluation and determine whether you are a laser eye surgery candidate.
 He will also answer any questions you might have and explain all of your vision correction options.